 eQTL indicate polygenic transcriptome modulation

 To better understand how natural genetic variation in the pathogen influences both the host and pathogen transcriptomes, we performed expression GWA across all genes expressed in both species within the B. cinerea - A. thaliana pathosystem.
 This incorporated the expression profiles of 9,267 B. cinerea genes and 23,947 Col-0 A. thaliana genes, each as individual traits across 96 diverse B. cinerea isolates.
-For each trait, we used a used Genome-wide Efficient Mixed Model Association (GEMMA) mode with a previous genome-wide SNP dataset of 237,878 SNPs with a minimum minor allele frequency of 0.20 (Zhou and Stephens 2012, Atwell, Corwin et al. 2018).
+For each trait, we used a Genome-wide Efficient Mixed Model Association (GEMMA) model with a previous B. cinerea genome-wide SNP dataset of 237,878 SNPs with a conservative minimum minor allele frequency of 0.20 (Zhou and Stephens 2012, Atwell, Corwin et al. 2018).
 GEMMA estimates the significance of effects of each SNP on the focal trait as a p-value after accounting for potential effects of population structure within the B. cinerea isolates.
 In total, GEMMA was able to identify B. cinerea SNPs linked to transcriptional variation in 5,213 A. thaliana genes and 1,616 B. cinerea genes (Figure 1).
-For these genes with significant SNPs, there was a median of 10 SNPs per transcript (Range 1 to 16,818 SNPs) for B. cinerea, and a median of 10 SNPs per transcript (Range 1 to 24,623 SNPs) for A. thaliana transcripts (Figure S1a, S1b).
-Further, the distribution of p-values for significant SNPs found little evidence for large effect polymorphisms suggesting a highly polygenic basis of loci modulating transcriptome variation (Figure S1c, S1d).
+For these genes with significant SNPs, there was a median of 10±25 SNPs per transcript for B. cinerea, and a median of 10±13 SNPs per transcript or A. thaliana transcripts (Figure S1a, S1b).
+Filtering the SNP-transcript associations for smallest p-value or largest effect estimate, we detected no cis-effect polymorphisms in the top 50 candidates (Supplemental Data Set 4).
+Further, the distribution of p-values for significant SNPs suggest a highly polygenic basis of loci modulating transcriptome variation (Figure S1c, S1d, Figure S2).

-Given the scale of this dataset, it was not viable to estimate empirical significance thresholds for every transcript using 1,000 or more permutations.
-However, we permuted the whole dataset across each of the tens of thousands of traits five times and repeated GEMMA to get a feel for the potential for dominant patterns that may exist randomly (individual expression profiles in B. cinerea and A. thaliana).
+Given the scale of this dataset at 33,214 transcript phenotypes, it was not viable to estimate empirical significance thresholds for every transcript using 1,000 or more permutations.
+However, we permuted the whole dataset across each of the tens of thousands of traits five times to break all real phenotype-genotype associations and repeated GEMMA to get a feel for the potential for dominant patterns that may exist randomly (individual expression profiles in B. cinerea and A. thaliana).
 We then compared the permuted minimum p-value per transcript across all SNPs to the data obtained from real traits.
 This showed that the top SNP per trait for most genes show a stronger association in our observed data than across any of the 5 permutations.
-In B. cinerea, the observed p-value is lower for 69% of genes, and in A. thaliana the observed p-value is lower for 58% of genes.
-Thus, to develop genomic images of the results, we focused on the top SNP per transcript for the remaining analysis.
+In B. cinerea, the observed p-value is lower for 69% of genes, much more than the expected 17% due to random chance, and in A. thaliana the observed p-value is lower for 58% of genes.
+Thus, to develop genomic summary images of the results, we focused on the top significant SNP per transcript for the remaining analysis.
+This allows us to focus on SNPs that are highly likely to be associated with the trait.
+To account for the potential that the top SNP may not fully encompass the genomic signal, we also assessed any general pattern using the top 10 SNPs.

 Absence of transcriptome cis-effect dominance